-And last week, strategy director Nate Wood wrote about how companies can create a transition plan and move to a hybrid model, which involves working with an agency and building an in-house team to complement each other and work together.
+Also Strategy Director, Nate Wood has written about how companies can create a transition plan and move to a hybrid model, which involves working with an agency and building an in-house team to complement each other and work together.

 Once you have this transition plan in place, it’s time for action.
 Recruiting digital talent is a lot more than handing roles over to a recruitment consultant; there are many ways you can take control of the process and get the people you want for your team.

-Below I outline the steps to take to make sure you attract the best digital talent to your team.
+Below I outline the steps to make sure you attract the best digital talent to your team.

-The digital space is very competitive, with large agencies continually recruiting and roles across the marketplace opening up due to the growing in-housing trend.
-To motivate and excite top digital talent, you'l need to think about work/life balance, company culture, non-financial perks, and career progression and development.
+The digital space is very competitive, with organisations continually recruiting and opening roles due to the growing in-housing trend.
+To motivate and excite top digital talent, you'll need to think about work/life balance, company culture, non-financial perks, and career progression and development.